icloud-photos-downloader/icloud_photos_downloader/README.md

                                   there is no tty attached) --threads-num INTEGER RANGE     Number of cpu threads -- deprecated.
-To be removed in future version --version                       Show the version and exit.
+To be removed in future version --delete-after-download         Delete the photo/video after download it.
+                                  The deleted items will be appear in the "Recently Deleted".
+Therefore, should not
+                                  combine with --auto-delete option.
+  --version                       Show the version and exit.
   -h, --help                      Show this message and exit.
 ```